 The first act covers the comedies (in one fell swoop) and all the tragedies, except Hamlet, which is saved for an exclusive treatment in act two.
 Our favorite skits (although that word might seem a little basic to describe the scenarios, they really are skits expertly woven together) were the Titus Andronicus cooking show, the Othello honky rap, the Shakespeare kings playing football (including the ejection King Lear received for being the only fictional king on the field), and the backwards presentation of Hamlet.

-With veterans like Maggie Roop directing, James Ricks production managing, and Catherine Dent as stage manager, it’s no wonder the show went off without a hitch.
-A special shout-out goes to costume designer Anna Bialkowski, as it must have been a challenge to get these actors in and out of costumes as they flew by backstage.
+A special shout-out goes to the costume designer, as it must have been a challenge to get these actors in and out of costumes as they flew by backstage.